 By understanding what to expect, what to ask for in negotiations and how to identify potential issues, a win-win will hopefully be achieved for all parties.

-Natalie Maples advises clients on real estate transactions and negotiations.
-She counsels clients on issues related to site acquisition and development, land use, commercial and residential lease agreements, and a wide spectrum ...
+Natalie Maples advises clients on a wide spectrum of real estate transactions.
+She counsels and negotiates on behalf of clients on issues related to site acquisition and development, land use, leasing and ground leasing and due ...

 Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
 We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.